knative/community/elections/README.md

 # Knative Elections

-This document outlines how to conduct a Knative Tecehnical Oversite Committee election.
+This document outlines how to conduct a Knative Technical Oversight Committee election.
 See [TOC election process](../mechanics/TOC.md) for more information of how the committee decides when to have elections, eligibility for voting, eligibility for candidacy, maximal representation, etc.

 ## Process